The influence of strong magnetic fields on proto-quark stars: Conclusions and Outlook

 Additionally, our results show clearly that the MIT bag model for a ${\mathcal B}^{1/4}=154$ MeV obtained from an investigation of the adequate stability window \cite{us} cannot reproduce the very massive neutron star recently detected \cite{demorest}, not even if very intense magnetic fields are considered.
-This is perhaps not surprising since most models which are able to describe large mass stars rely on the existence of additional repulsive (vector) interactions.
-That being said, it is interesting to consider the effect of a magnetic field in the somewhat simple bag model in order to establish a baseline for other models.
+This is perhaps not surprising since most models which are able to describe large mass stars rely on the existence of additional repulsive (vector) interactions \cite{Klahn:2006iw,Bonanno:2011ch}.
+That being said, it is interesting to consider the effect of a magnetic field in the somewhat simple bag model in order to establish a baseline for other models in a manner which does not introduce additional physical effects such as, e.g. phase transitions whose nature might depend on the background magnetic fields, etc.

-Finally, we note that although the results presented imply that quark stars with $B_c = 2\times 10^{18}$ G are only mildly anisotropic, larger central magnetic fields cause the pressures to become increasingly anisotropic.
+Finally, we note that although the results presented imply that quark stars with $B_c = 2.0 \times 10^{18}$ G are only mildly anisotropic, larger central magnetic fields cause the pressures to become increasingly anisotropic.
 Therefore, at such values of the magnetic field one should solve Einstein's equations in an axisymmetric metric which is determined self-consistently from the axisymmetric energy-momentum tensor for the star.
 Numerical solution for the axisymmetric case is needed and we are currently working towards this goal.
-Other issues to investigate in the future are, for example, the inclusion of the effect of the anomalous magnetic moment and to further refine the stability windows for the bag model in the presence of a background magnetic field.
+Other issues to investigate in the future are the inclusion of the effect of the anomalous magnetic moment and color superconductivity.
+The later becomes very interesting in the presence of strong magnetic fields \cite{Ferrer:2005vd,Ferrer:2006vw,Manuel:2006gu}.